stav/sirem/docs/COMPONENT_ARCHITECTURE.md

 3. Update the database operations in `useContacts.ts`
 4. Display the field in `ContactCard.tsx`

-### To add a new reminder feature:
+### To add a new action feature:

-1. Update the `ReminderFormData` interface in `useReminders.ts`
+1. Update the `ActionFormData` interface in `useActions.ts`
-2. Add the field to `ReminderForm.tsx`
+2. Add the field to `ActionForm.tsx`
-3. Update the database operations in `useReminders.ts`
+3. Update the database operations in `useActions.ts`
-4. Display the feature in `ReminderCard.tsx`
+4. Display the feature in `ActionCard.tsx`

 ### To add a new page: